 Delegation Execution Breakdown with Questions

 The goal of this chapter and the next chapter is to drill down the nuts and bolts of what will actually be needed for execution to take place.

+As part of the actual delegation process, Agent A may need to transmit data to Agent B (especially as part of the initial user request which may need to be transmitted to Agent B).
+Agent A MUST use the OVON privacy protection information structure to verify that the data’s owner agrees that it may be transferred to Agent B. If not, then the data can not be until the owner approves the transfer.
+The OVON privacy protection information structure is NOT IN SCOPE

 Step: Agent A informs Endpoint Client that Delegation will take place Input: